clearlysid/tauri-wgpu-cam/README.md

 <img width="1920" alt="Screenshot 2024-07-13 at 10 01 57 AM" src="https://github.com/user-attachments/assets/1c94221b-6c13-4a5b-9f4a-b0fe8a7dd912">

 And Tauri can comfortably orchestrate interop between the two via events — nice!

+## Notes

+1. On macOS, the formats reported by the camera capture crate don't match what's reported and the decoding of frames is quite slow.
+2. This demo can be architected a lot better.

+Both are fairly straightforward fixes, but out of scope for my work on this repo.
+Feel free to PR them if you like and I'll be happy to merge it and credit you.

 ### References